iterative/dvc.org/static/docs/get-started/example-versioning.md

 designed to be similar to Git.
 In Git (or any other code version control system) when you need to get to a previous committed version of the code you run `git checkout`.
-All we need to do in our case is to run additionally `dvc checkout` to get the right data to the workspace.
+All we need to do in our case is to run additionally `dvc checkout` to get the right data into the <abbr>workspace</abbr>.

 ![](/static/img/versioning.png)

-There are two ways of doing this - a full workspace checkout or checkout of a specific data or mode file.
+There are two ways of doing this: a full workspace checkout or checkout of a specific data or mode file.
 Let's consider the full checkout first.
 It's quite
 straightforward: